<> Hestina persimilis (Westwood, [1850]) <>

 the Siren ผีเสื้อไซเรน

-Photo taken at Chiang Dao Wildlife Sanctuary, Chiang Mai, Thailand ♂ 540m a.s.l.
+Photo taken at Chiang Dao Nature Sanctuary, Chiang Mai, Thailand ♂ 540m a.s.l.

-This species is mainly found in the cooler northern parts of the region and, although generally uncommon, can be common locally .
-Sexes are similar in appearance but colours in the female are slightly paler with larger white areas.
-Multivoltine but number of broods is unknown.
-More research is needed for this species.
+Hestina persimilis is mainly found in the cooler northern parts of the region and, although generally uncommon, can be common locally.
+The sexes are similar in appearance but colours in the female are slightly paler with larger white areas.
+The species is multivoltine but the number of broods is unknown.
+There are some uncertainties about subspecies in some areas and more research, including molecular analysis, is needed for this species.

 Synonyms and previously used names: Hestina zella, Diagora persimilis, Hestina aporina, Diadema persimilis, Parhestina persimilis, Hestina subviridis, Hestina yankowskyi, Euripus japonicus